rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

   of MSVC).
 - `debuginfo` - debuginfo sections and debuginfo symbols from the symbol table section are stripped at link time and are not copied to the produced binary or separate files.
+This should leave backtraces mostly-intact but may make using a debugger like gdb or lldb ineffectual.
 - `symbols` - same as `debuginfo`, but the rest of the symbol table section is stripped as well if the linker supports it.
+On platforms which depend on the binary's symbol table for backtraces, this can affect them so negatively as to make the trace completely incomprehensible.

 ## symbol-mangling-version